k-sink/MACHexplorer/README.md

 Individual sites can be added or removed based on user preference using the **"Edit Individual Sites"** box.
 For example, if a watershed is missing streamflow data for a specific period, it can be deleted from the selections using the 8-digit site number, shown in *Figure 6*.
 To remove a site, manually type the site number into the bottom box and then click the **_Remove Site_** button.
 To add a site, manually type the site number into the top box and then click the **_Add Site_** button.
 Leading zeroes should be included, if applicable to the site number.
 The **_Remove All Sites_** button will clear all selections, resulting in a blank display and tables.
 Individual sites can then be manually added.
-The **"Edit Individual Sites"** box lets you choose exactly which basins you want to obtain data from.
+The **"Edit Individual Sites"** box lets you customize exactly which basins you want to obtain data from.

 <img width="459" height="467" alt="Image" src="https://github.com/user-attachments/assets/a0840430-4646-4a6c-84c7-cf4696db4abb" />